 What they're basically arguing is he should have been charged.

-That's pretty much that's pretty much the case.
+That's pretty much the case.

-Nothing happens, no reasonable prosecutor or prosecute.
+No reasonable prosecutor or prosecute.

 But then they raid Mar-a-Lago.

-And if you look at the boxes at Mar-a-Lago and you look at her's report and the pictures of of Joe's top secret classified information, boy, those boxes look an awful lot alike, and it just it shows to me just how bad this dual justice system really is.
+And if you look at the boxes at Mar-a-Lago and you look at her's report and the pictures of Joe's top secret classified information, boy, those boxes look an awful lot alike.

-But the other hippo uh there's a lot of hypocrisy embedded in this, right?
+There's a lot of hypocrisy embedded in this, right?

-But they chose to go after Donald Trump, even though there's no harm alleged, in essence.
+But they chose to go after Donald Trump, even though there's no harm alleged in essence.

 So there's no harm alleged.